redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 Now we're back to one-to-many relationships.
 In Prisma this join table is created and maintained for you.
 It will be named `_CategoryToPost` and the foreign keys will simply be named `A` and `B` and point to the two separate tables.
 Prisma refers to this as an [implicit many-to-many](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#implicit-many-to-many-relations) relationship.

 If you want to create the join table yourself and potentially store additional data there (like a timestamp of when the product was categorized) then this is simply a one-to-many relationship on both sides: a Product has many ProductCategories and a Category has many ProductCategories.
-Prisma refers to this as an [explicity many-to-many](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#explicit-many-to-many-relations) relationship.
+Prisma refers to this as an [explicitly many-to-many](https://www.prisma.io/docs/concepts/components/prisma-schema/relations/many-to-many-relations#explicit-many-to-many-relations) relationship.

 > TODO: We'll be adding logic soon that will let you get to the categories from a product record (and vice versa) in explicit many-to-manys without having to manually go through ProductCategory.
 From this:
 >
 >     const product = Product.find(1)
->     const productCategoryes = product.productCategories.all()
+>     const productCategories = product.productCategories.all()
 >     const categories = productCategories.map(pc => pc.categories.all()).flat()
 >
 > To this: